-The exact times and format of all orientation modules will be announced over the summer.
+The exact times and format of all orientation modules will be announced by mid-January.

 \\COMPLETION OF ALL ORIENTATION MODULES (both virtual and in person) IS MANDATORY.
 THERE ARE NO EXCEPTIONS.
 YOU MUST COMPLETE ORIENTATION IF YOU INTEND TO ENROLL AT HARVARD FOR THE TERM.\\